 HITRUST has created a document that explains the assessment report, how to interpret, and how it can be used to complement and enhance your current processes.

 How many questions, and how long will it take?

-The HITRUST CSF Security Assessment Questionnaire generally includes between 120 and 328 questions, depending on how the risk factors are configured for the organization being assessed.
+The HITRUST Security Assessment Questionnaire generally includes between 120 and 328 questions, depending on how the risk factors are configured for the organization being assessed.
 The amount of time it will take to complete the assessment varies depending on the amount of time and resources available.

 How often do I need to get a report?

-The HITRUST CSF Assurance Program is specifically designed to streamline the third-party risk management process by using a single comprehensive framework harmonizing multiple standards and leading practices to support a single assessment that may be reported out in multiple ways, e.g., to support PCI SAQ development, the issuance of SOC 2 reports against specific AICPA Trust Services Principles, or scorecards of HIPAA or NIST Cybersecurity Framework compliance.
-Organizations using the CSF Assurance Program for third-party risk management experience significant reductions in cost and level of effort required to evaluate third-party reports or issue their own reports to their own stakeholders, including business partners and regulators.
+The HITRUST Assurance Program is specifically designed to streamline the third-party risk management process by using a single comprehensive framework harmonizing multiple standards and leading practices to support a single assessment that may be reported out in multiple ways, e.g., to support PCI SAQ development, the issuance of SOC 2 reports against specific AICPA Trust Services Principles, or scorecards of HIPAA or NIST Cybersecurity Framework compliance.
+Organizations using the HITRUST Assurance Program for third-party risk management experience significant reductions in cost and level of effort required to evaluate third-party reports or issue their own reports to their own stakeholders, including business partners and regulators.
 This is the fundamental reason why several large healthcare entities have moved from simply accepting HITRUST Validated and Certified Reports to requiring them.